bsiegfreid/iridium-stomp/README.md

 An asynchronous STOMP 1.2 client library for Rust.

-> **Early Development**: This library is heavily tested (300+ unit and fuzz tests) but has not yet been battle-tested in production environments.
-APIs may change.
+> **Early Development**: This library is heavily tested (300+ unit and fuzz
+> tests) but has not yet been battle-tested in production environments.
+APIs
+> may change.
 Use with appropriate caution.
+Early testing in production as a
+> monitoring tool has shown increased resilience over other tested libraries,
+> responds well to heartbeats for recognizing when connections have been
+> silently dropped, and automatically reconnects.

 ## Design Goals